-Portable outdoor heaters that use some sort of gas such as propane, like their fixed counterpart, are usually designed to withstand rain.
+Like their fixed counterpart, portable outdoor heaters that use gas such as propane are usually designed to withstand rain.

-But unlike fixed outdoor heaters, these can actually be moved around.
+But unlike fixed outdoor heaters, these can be moved around.

 Electric Infrared Heaters

-Electric infrared outdoor heaters, as you might have already guessed, should not be left out when it is raining.
+As you might have already guessed, electric infrared outdoor heaters should not be left out when it is raining.

-Electricity and water, as a general rule, do not fare well together.
+Electricity and water, as a general rule, can be hazardous.

-Most electric heaters aren’t as heavy as gas-based heaters, so it shouldn’t be too difficult moving them around.
+Most electric heaters aren’t as heavy as gas-based heaters, so moving them around shouldn’t be too tricky.

 Getting a Rain Cover for Your Outdoor Heater

-Getting a cover for your outdoor heater could help you extend its lifespan.
+Getting a cover for your outdoor patio heater in the rain could help you extend its lifespan.

 And while some patio heater models can withstand the rain, it could deteriorate their parts and decrease their lifespan.

-While you should normally let the heater cool down before you cover it, when you’re in a rush, the cover could be required to withstand some amount of residual heat left in the heater.
+The cover could be required to withstand some residual heat left by the heater.

 Can You Put a Patio Heater Under a Covered Patio or Porch?